CSRG-Group/dcs-notes.github.io/_CS131/part4.md

 If $$f(n)$$ is a polynomial, try find a *same degree* polynomial.
 (substitute in a general polynomial)

-Etc. just like diff. equations.
+Etc. just like differential equations.

 ## Decimal Representation of Reals